dagster-io/dagster/python_modules/dagster/docs/principles.rst

 maintenance burden of data pipelines.
 Pipeline authors generally do not have control of their input data, and make many implicit assumptions about that data.
 The data formats can also change over time.
-In order to control this entropy, Dagster encourages users to computationally verify assumptions (known as expectations) about the data as part of the piplien process.
+In order to control this entropy, Dagster encourages users to computationally verify assumptions (known as expectations) about the data as part of the pipeline process.
 This way if those assumptions are broken, the breakage can be reported quickly, easily, and with rich metadata and diagnostic information.
 These expectations can also serve as contracts between teams.